Hybrid Synergy Drive: G3 rear-wheel drive (Lexus Hybrid Drive)

-Fourth Generation
+Generation 4

-On October 13, 2015 Toyota made public details of the Fourth Generation Hybrid Synergy Drive to be introduced in the 2016 model year.
-The transaxle and traction motor have been redesigned, delivering a reduction in their combined weight.
+On 13 October 2015, Toyota announced details of the Fourth Generation Hybrid Synergy Drive which was introduced for the 2016 model year.
+The overall design returns to a single planetary gearset similar to THS/THS-II; parallel reduction gears on the Fourth Generation transaxles replace the Motor Speed Reduction Device, which is a second planetary gear set found in the Third Generation transaxles.
+The transaxle and traction motor have been redesigned, delivering a reduction in size and combined weight.
 The traction motor itself is considerably more compact and gains a better power-to-weight ratio.
 Notably there is a 20 percent reduction in mechanical losses due to friction compared to the previous model.
-The Motor Speed Reduction Device (a second planetary gear set found only in the Third Generation P410 and P510 transaxles), and which connects the traction motor directly to the Power Split Device, and thereafter to the wheels, has been replaced with parallel gears on the Fourth Generation P610 transaxle.
 The 2012– Prius c retains the P510 transaxle.
 The P610 transaxle employs helical gears rather than the straight-cut spur gears employed in the earlier transaxles, and which run more smoothly and quietly, while also accommodating higher mechanical loads.